crewdigital/.github/profile/README.md

 If you're looking for a reliable, experienced software development partner in Sri Lanka, look no further than Crew Digital.
 Contact us today to discuss your project and learn more about how we can help you achieve your business goals.

-# Incubation Program at Crew Digital : Open to anyone with a great idea
+# Incubation Program at Crew Digital : Open to anyone with an idea

 Welcome to Crew Digital's Incubation page, where we offer support for startups and entrepreneurs to turn their innovative ideas into successful businesses.